mikkeloscar/pdb-controller/README.md

 or statefulset are non-ready for more than the specified ttl.
 This is another way to ensure broken deployments doesn't block cluster operations.

+This global value can also be overriden by specifying the annotation `pdb-controller.zalando.org/non-ready-ttl` on a deployment or statefulset.

 ## Building

 To build this project you need to have [Go](https://golang.org/dl/) installed